pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 ## What is conda-forge?

-conda is an open source package and environment management tool that can be used to install tools from the different channels within the Anaconda Cloud repository.
+conda is an open source package and environment management tool that can be used to install tools from the different channels on Anaconda.org.

 You can think about a channel as a specific location where a group of packages are stored and can be installed from using a command such as `conda install packagename`.
-In the case of the Anaconda cloud channels, some of these channels such as the default channel, is managed by Anaconda (the company).
-Only Anaconda can decide what packages are available in the default channel.
+In the case of conda channels, some of these channels such as the `defaults` channel, is managed by Anaconda (the company).
+Only Anaconda can decide what packages are available in the `defaults` channel.
 However, the conda-forge (and bioconda) channel are community-managed channels.
 Anyone can submit a package to these channels however they must pass a technical review in the [staged-recipes GitHub repository](https://github.com/conda-forge/staged-recipes) to be published.

 [Learn more about conda channels here.](#about-conda)